number42net/prombender/README.md

 ![logo](https://raw.githubusercontent.com/number42net/prombender/main/images/mini.png)

-Bend programable ROM images to your will using PromBender!
+Bend programmable ROM images to your will using PromBender!

 + Combine and split ROM images, either in sequence or in odd / even pairs
 + Concatenate images to fill a ROM of a specfic size